 Conclusion

 Steganography is a clever and fascinating technique for sending confidential information in plain sight.
-Digital steganography can be used for benevolent and malicious purposes, making it crucial that cybersecurity experts thoroughly understand this practice.
+Digital forms of it can be used for benevolent and malicious purposes, making it crucial that cybersecurity experts thoroughly understand this practice.

 Learning to detect and thwart steganography attacks is essential for prospective ethical hackers.
 EC-Council is a leading provider of ethical hacking course, training programs, and certifications, including the world-renowned Certified Ethical Hacker certification.
 Click here to learn more about the CEH course and certification and start on your path to becoming an ethical hacker.